 • 12,000 meals served, 26,000 bottles of spring water, 70,000 litres of fuel, 20 tonnes of waste incinerated, 50 tonnes of material transported,

 • 1 chartered ship and 4 chartered flights,

-• A nomad post office is set up by Orange, allowing the Gazelles to communicate with the outside world (more than 25,000 emails printed every year).
+• A nomad post office is set up, allowing the Gazelles to communicate with the outside world (more than 25,000 emails printed every year).

 Bivouac and logistics

 The Rallye requires major logistics and an impressive infrastructure.